All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Does weight loss continue after 68 weeks at 2.4mg?

 The STEP 5 two-year study showed that weight loss at 104 weeks (15.2%) was slightly higher than at 68 weeks, suggesting a small amount of additional loss continues.
-However, most of the weight loss occurs in the first 9 to 12 months.
+But most of the weight loss occurs in the first 9 to 12 months.

 What happens to my weight loss if I drop to a lower dose?

 Stepping down from 2.4mg to 1.7mg may result in slightly less appetite suppression and some patients experience modest weight regain.
-However, many patients maintain most of their weight loss at the lower dose. semaglutide 1.7mg weight loss average
+But many patients maintain most of their weight loss at the lower dose. semaglutide 1.7mg weight loss average

 $1,300-$1,400/mo (brand)